AtomZa/LowNColab/README.md

 # LowNColab
-There are 3 main google colab files commit on this repo that have been commited.
+There are 3 main google colab files commit on this repository.
 1. EvoTuning
 2. TopModel
 3. DirectedEvo